Skip to main content

 Students taking the final clinical exams in dentistry can request to circulate to the examiners the following document:

-Guidelines for VIVA Examiners regarding students with Specific Learning Difficulties [PDF 32KB]
+Viva Guidelines for Students with Specific Learning Differences [PDF 362KB]

 Please note that the Examination Access Arrangements (EAA) and Exceptional Circumstances Affecting Placements (ECAP) processes are different.
 As such, students who require Examination Access Arrangements and Exceptional Circumstances Affecting Placements need to apply for both separately.
 EAA applications are administered by the Disability and Dyslexia Service - please follow the details above.
 ECAP applications are administered by the School of Medicine and Dentistry.
 ECAP Forms and Guidance Notes are available via QMPlus, on your "Year".
 Students should contact the Student Office (Garrod Building) for more information.